Good leaders have mastered the art of delegating leadership.

 Delegating leadership is all about sharing control.
 If you’re going to micromanage every single move of your subordinates, you might as well do the job yourself.

 Not only is it hectic for the supervisor, but it also makes things tougher for the subordinates.
-You must give enough autonomy and authority to all subordinates.
+You must give enough autonomy and authority for employees to succeed and complete the task.

 Lack of Communication